^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-One of the very rare metabolic disorders - alkaptonuria - refers to congenital abnormalities in the metabolism of the amino acid tyrosine.
+One of the very rare metabolic disorders, alkaptonuria, refers to congenital anomalies in the metabolism of the amino acid tyrosine.

 Epidemiology

-According to statistics, there are no more than nine cases of alkaptonuria per 1 million of the population.
-And in most European countries - one case per 100-250 thousand live births.
+According to statistics, there are no more than nine cases of alkaptonuria per 1 million people.
+And in most European countries, there is one case per 100-250 thousand live births.

-Among European countries, the exception is Slovakia (especially the relatively small north-western region), where the prevalence of alkaptonuria is one case in 19 thousand newborns.
-In all likelihood, this is due to the fact that among the families of Slovak Roma living there, the level of inbreeding (marriages between cousins) is the highest in Europe: 10-14%.
-[2]
+Among European countries, the exception is Slovakia (especially the relatively small northwestern region), where the prevalence of alkaptonuria is one case per 19,000 newborns.
+This is most likely due to the fact that among the Slovak Roma families living there, the level of inbreeding (marriage between cousins) is the highest in Europe: 10-14%. [ 2 ]

-The exact causes of alkaptonuria, as a congenital disorder of catabolism (metabolic breakdown) of the aromatic (homocyclic) α-amino acid tyrosine, have been established: this type of metabolic disorder is a consequence of homozygous or complex heterozygous mutations of one of thousands of genes on chromosome 3, more precisely, the HqG21 gene at locus 3 -q23 on the long arm of the chromosome.
-This gene encodes the nucleotide sequences of the liver enzyme homogentisate-1,2-dioxygenase [3](also called homogentisic acid oxidase or homogentisate oxidase), an iron-containing metalloprotein required for one of the stages of tyrosine breakdown in the body.
-[4], [5]
+The exact causes of alkaptonuria, as a congenital disorder of catabolism (metabolic breakdown) of the aromatic (homocyclic) α-amino acid tyrosine, have been established: this type of metabolic disorder is a consequence of homozygous or compound heterozygous mutations of one of the thousands of genes on chromosome 3, more precisely, the HGD gene at locus 3q21-q23 on the long arm of the chromosome.
+This gene encodes the nucleotide sequences of the liver enzyme homogentisate-1,2-dioxygenase [ 3 ] (also called homogentisic acid oxidase or homogentisate oxidase) - an iron-containing metalloprotein necessary for one of the stages of tyrosine breakdown in the body. [ 4 ], [ 5 ]

-Thus, alkaptonuria is a defect in the enzyme homogentisate-1,2-dioxygenase, more precisely, the result of its genetically determined deficiency or complete absence.
-[6]
+Thus, alkaptonuria is a defect of the enzyme homogentisate-1,2-dioxygenase, or more precisely, the result of its genetically determined deficiency or complete absence. [ 6 ]

-Being a congenital fermentopathy, alkaptonuria is inherited as an autosomal recessive trait, that is, in order for alkaptonuria to occur in children, both parents must have a modified gene for this enzyme, since each of them transmits to the child only one copy of the gene from the two available.
+Being a congenital enzyme deficiency, alkaptonuria is inherited as an autosomal recessive trait, that is, for alkaptonuria to occur in children, both parents must have a modified gene for the enzyme, since each of them passes on to the child only one copy of the gene from the two available.

-According to the latest data, there are more than two hundred variants of the HGD gene modification, and missense mutations, translocation and splicing are most often observed.
+According to the latest data, there are more than two hundred variants of modification of the HGD gene, and missense mutations, translocation and splicing are most often observed.

 Risk factors

-The only risk factor for the development of this congenital fermentopathy is its family history and the inheritance of two modified copies of the HGD gene, if the parents do not show alkaptonuria (the risk of transmission of the anomaly is 25%), or one of the parents has this disorder.
-[7]
+The only risk factor for developing this congenital enzymopathy is its presence in the family history and the inheritance of two modified copies of the HGD gene, if the parents do not exhibit alkaptonuria (the risk of transmitting the anomaly is 25%), or one of the parents has this disorder. [ 7 ]

 Pathogenesis

-The most important role tyrosine plays in the synthesis of proteins, the production of chromoproteins - the skin pigment melanin, as well as thyroid hormones and catecholamine neurotransmitters.
+Tyrosine plays a key role in the synthesis of proteins, the production of chromoproteins – the skin pigment melanin, as well as thyroid hormones and catecholamine neurotransmitters.

-The mechanism for regulating the amount of tyrosine in cells is very complex, and the body normalizes its excess content by splitting.
-The process of catabolism of tyrosine, like all aromatic amino acids, is multistep and proceeds in several stages.
-Moreover, each stage of the metabolic decomposition of tyrosine takes place with the participation of a certain enzyme and the formation of an intermediate compound.
+The mechanism for regulating the amount of tyrosine in cells is very complex, and the body normalizes its excess content by breaking it down.
+The process of tyrosine catabolism, like all aromatic amino acids, is multi-stage and occurs in several stages.
+Each stage of the metabolic breakdown of tyrosine occurs with the participation of a specific enzyme and the formation of an intermediate compound.

-So, first, the amino acid is cleaved to para-hydroxyphenylpyruvate, which turns into an alkapone - 2,5-dihydroxyphenylacetic or homogentisic acid.
-Further, the alkapone should be transformed into maleacetic acid, but this does not happen.
-[8]
+So, first the amino acid is broken down to para-hydroxyphenylpyruvate, which is converted into alkaptone – 2,5-dihydroxyphenylacetic or homogentisic acid.
+Then the alkaptone should be transformed into maleacetic acid, but this does not happen. [ 8 ]

-And the pathogenesis of alkaptonuria consists in stopping the biochemical reactions of tyrosine catabolism at the stage of formation of homogentisic acid: there is simply no necessary enzyme to break it down - homogentisate oxidase.
+And the pathogenesis of alkaptonuria consists of the cessation of biochemical reactions of tyrosine catabolism at the stage of formation of homogentisic acid: there is simply no enzyme needed to break it down – homogentisate oxidase.

 Homogentisic acid is not used by the body and can accumulate with excretion through the kidneys.
-In addition, it is oxidized to benzoquinoacetate (benzoquinoneacetic acid), which, by binding with molecules of tissues and body fluids, forms biopolymer compounds colored like melanin.
+In addition, it is oxidized to benzoquinoacetate (benzoquinoneacetic acid), which, by binding to the molecules of tissues and body fluids, forms biopolymer compounds colored like melanin.

-The accumulation of these intermediate products in the tissue leads to disruption of the collagen structure of the cartilaginous tissue, due to which its elasticity decreases - with the appearance of many clinical signs of alkaptonuria and the development of complications.
+The accumulation of these intermediate products in the tissue leads to a disruption of the collagen structure of the cartilage tissue, which reduces its elasticity – with the appearance of many clinical signs of alkaptonuria and the development of complications.

-Alcaptonuria in newborns and infants is manifested by darkening of the urine.
-On contact with air, the color of urine on diapers, diapers and underwear turns dark brown; this is due to the accumulation and release of homogentisic acid, which is oxidized to benzoquinoacetate.
-[9]
+Alkaptonuria in newborns and infants is characterized by darkening of the urine.
+When exposed to air, the urine on diapers, nappies, and underwear becomes dark brown; this is due to the accumulation and release of homogentisic acid, which is oxidized to benzoquinoacetate. [ 9 ]

-In the absence of other symptoms, alkaptonuria in children at an early age is often not recognized in a timely manner, since after urination the urine may darken after a few hours.
-According to some reports, in the conditions of clinics, only one fifth of children under 12 months of age who were born with this fermentopathy are detected.
-Therefore, it is very important for parents to pay attention to caring for the baby.
+In the absence of other symptoms, alkaptonuria in young children is often not recognized in a timely manner, since urine may darken after several hours of urination.
+According to some data, only a fifth of children under 12 months who were born with this enzyme deficiency are identified in clinical settings.
+Therefore, it is very important for parents to pay attention to caring for their infants.

 Over time, other symptoms appear: